In This Article

 If you notice dropping leaves, brown leaf tips, and slowed growth, a buildup of soluble salts might be the culprit.
 These salts will concentrate in the soil over time and can cause roots to rot or inhibit the plant's ability to take up water.
 If you use a water softener in your home, you should use rainwater or distilled water on your plants instead, as the softener can make your tap water too salty.

-To avoid salt buildup, always water your spider plant deeply, and don't let the pot sit in water.
-Leach the soil every six months or so by scraping off the white salt crust that may have formed on the soil surface.
-Allow lots of water, at least twice the volume of the pot, to flow through the container.
+To avoid salt buildup, always water your spider plant deeply and don't let the pot sit in water.
+Leach the soil every six months or so by scraping off any white salt crust that may have formed on the soil's surface.
+Allow lots of water—at least twice the volume of the pot—to flow through the container.
 If you're dealing with a buildup of salts in a pot with no drainage, repot the plant using fresh soil in a container with a drainage hole.

-Using tap water that's treated with fluoride or chlorine may cause the tips of your plant's leaves to turn brown and dry.
+Using tap water that's treated with fluoride or chlorine may also cause the tips of your plant's leaves to turn brown and dry.
 While this won't affect the plant's health, you may prefer to trim these tips off and switch to rainwater, distilled water, or filtered water instead.